delphiki/gnome-airpods-battery-status/README.md

 ## Requirements

-Compile and install [apodsmon](https://github.com/slp/apodsmon) as a service, using `/tmp/apodsmon.out` as output file.
+Install [AirStatus](https://github.com/delphiki/AirStatus) as a service, using `/tmp/airstatus.out` as output file.

 ## Installation

-Search for "airpods battery status" on https://extensions.gnome.org/
+Search for "Airpods battery status" on https://extensions.gnome.org/

 OR